anony7777/Perfff/README.md

 - Overlay the llvm-project that you cloned into the folder of the llvm-project that contains code-transformer.
 - Ensure that folders llvm-project and GNNPerf are in the same directory as the above code structure shows.

-In docker, we already clone llvm, but we did't build it in order to reduce the size of the docker.
-So if you use docker provided by us, you can start here.

-Then, Build clang and the code-transformer.
+Then, build clang and the code-transformer.

 ```sh
 cd llvm-project